-This course focuses on the formal and informal assessment of struggling readers and the use of that data to base interventions on individual needs.
-Students utilize prior knowledge of phonological and phonemic awareness, alphabetic principle, literacy development and practice, word analysis, decoding, fluency, and comprehension to plan, implement, and monitor the progress of a struggling reader in a field-based setting.
-Parent communication and conferencing skills are also addressed.
-Prerequisite(s): READ 3307, 3320, and 3624 (preferred).
+This course focuses on the formal and informal diagnostic assessment of reading skill and the use of that data to plan, implement, and monitor instruction that is focused on individual children's needs.
+Instruction targets standards related to the understanding of phonological and phonemic awareness, the alphabetic principle, literacy development and practice, word analysis and decoding, reading fluency, ready comprehension, study skills, and assessment.
+Intervention strategies include the use of games, manipulatives, and individualized plans designed to address reading deficits identified through assessment.
+Students also learn and apply parent-communication and conferencing skills.